-In 2017-18, Community Education offered 324 sections.
 Community Education staff handles the majority of the responsibility for administering the program in-house.
-Responsibilities and duties of the CE Department include selecting courses, hiring instructors/aides, preparing contracts, rosters and evaluations, registering students, reconciling accounts, schedule development including data entry for schedule production, layout/design, and coordination of catalog printing and mailing services.
+Responsibilities and duties of the CE Department include selecting courses, hiring instructors/aides, preparing contracts, rosters and evaluations, registering students, reconciling accounts, schedule development including data entry for schedule production, layout/design, and coordination of printing and mailing services.